9 Fun things to do for Halloween in Tampa

 See a Halloween movie on the big screen

-Asides from the standard big chain theaters, look into Studio Movie Grill, a fun dine-in theater serving a full menu.
+Asides from the standard big chain theaters, look into Studio Movie Grill, a fun dine-in theater serving a full restaurant menu.
 Also, if you are up for an hour drive, the Silver Moon drive-in in Lakeland is one of the best drive- ins around.
 They air several Halloween classics each year and admission is just $7 bucks per car.
 For 2020, Hocus Pocus, It, and Casper are all being featured.
 Take the unique opportunity to enjoy some old-fashioned Halloween fun.

 Indulge in a pumpkin treat